Governor's Commission on Service and Volunteerism

 Casey Schurman is a teacher at Bollman Bridge Elementary school.
 She serves as board member for Pathways, is the Chair of the Oriole Advocate’s fundraising committee, and volunteers for the Ravens Punt, Pass, Kick program.

 Theresa Testoni is an Executive Assistant at Adventist HealthCare.
-She is the Vice President of Membership for the Corporate Volunteer Council of Montgomery, a graduate of Leadership Montgomery and Co-Chair of the Community Service/Philanthropy Involvement Group, and a Member of the Superintendent's Advisory Board on Student Service Learning for Montgomery County Public Schools.
+She is the Vice President of Service for the Corporate Volunteer Council of Montgomery, a graduate of Leadership Montgomery and Co-Chair of the LM Cares Involvement Group, and a Member of the Superintendent's Advisory Board on Student Service Learning for Montgomery County Public Schools.
 She also volunteers with A Wider Circle and IMPACT Silver Spring, and Montgomery Women.

 Israel C. "Izzy" Patoka, ex officio, is the Executive Director of the Governor's Office of Community Initiatives.